JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-2.md

 * the growth of fibrous or connective tissue. alled desmoplastic reaction –> secondary to an insult.

 * Desmoplasia may occur around a neoplasm, causing dense fibrosis around the tumor

+EBV

+* nasopharyngeal cancer

+HPV

+* cervical cancer

+inappropriate antidiuretic hormone (SIADH) secretion

+* A syndrome from small cell carcinomas, and leads to hyponatremia as well as edema.

+cor pulmonale

+* abnormal enlargement of the right side of the heart as a result of disease of the lungs or the pulmonary blood vessels.

+Wiskott-Aldrich syndrome

+* associated with eczema and thrombocytopenia.

+SLAM-associated protein (SAP)

+* that binds to a family of cell surface molecules involved in the activation of NK cells and T and B lymphocytes, and result in

+increased susceptibility to viral infections, particularly Epstein-Barr virus (EBV).